shchauh/dapr-workshop/README.md

 ## What you will learn during this workshop
 - Learn about Dapr
-- Setup a development environment for using dapr (self-hosted mode)
+- Setup a development environment for using Dapr (self-hosted mode)
-- Implement different scenarios like state management, service to service invocation, pub-sub.
+- Implement different scenarios like state management, service to service invocation, pub-sub, distributed tracing.

 ## Next Steps